DedUndead/GyroCube-Prototype/README.md

 * w - weather update, value is weather array index* in decimal format (0 - 9)
 * n - notification, value is notification mode index (0 - 2)
 * h - humidity measurement<br>
-\* Weather indexes cab be obtained from web documentation
+\* Weather indexes can be obtained from the web documentation

 Examples of messages:<br>
 `s0f3c0t30` to cube - map side 1 to humidity function with target value 30<br>